-The popular musical duo Cantor Jeff Klepper and Rabbi Dan Freelander – authors of classics “Shalom Rav” and “Lo Alecha” – sing their greatest hits and comic satires, plus the music of Debbie Friedman with whom they performed over four decades.
+The popular Jewish-musical duo Cantor Jeff Klepper and Rabbi Dan Freelander – authors of classics like “Shalom Rav” and “Lo Alecha” – sing their greatest hits and comic satires, plus the music of the late Debbie Friedman, with whom they performed over four decades.

 Kol B’Seder Concerts and Programs

 From “Shalom Rav” and “Haporeis Sukat Shalom,” to “Open Up Our Eyes” and “Yeish Kochavim,” Kol B’Seder’s melodies are woven into the fabric of American synagogue music.
-A service with Dan and Jeff on your bima, (with, optionally, your volunteer choir or synagogue band) is an unforgettable experience.
-In addition to the liturgy, Kol B’Seder’s entertaining sermon-in-song illustrates and teaches how their music came to be.
+A service with Dan and Jeff on your bima, enhanced (optionally) by your Volunteer Choir is an unforgettable experience.
+If requested, Kol B’Seder’s entertaining sermon-in-song illustrates how their music came to be.

 QUOTES ABOUT KOL B’SEDER

 “Perhaps the most famous duo in contemporary Jewish music…often likened to Simon and Garfunkel, the duo is at the forefront of the Jewish rock/folk scene.”

 “All those who love Jewish tunes and words will find a home in the music of Kol B’Seder.
 Their music is a blessing to the American Jewish community.”

 “Their genius—musically, liturgically, in terms of the spirituality of what we need, emerges every single time we sing Shalom Rav—it speaks to exactly what we need right now.”

 -Rabbi Rachel Sabbath-Beit Halachmi